wp-plugins/zigtrap/readme.txt

 * Your server is running PHP4.
 ZigTrap requires PHP5, as do all ZigPress plugins.
 PHP4 is dead.

-For further information and support, please visit [the ZigTrap home page](http://www.zigpress.com/wordpress/plugins/zigtrap/).
+For further information and support, please visit [the ZigTrap home page](http://www.zigpress.com/plugins/zigtrap/).

 == Changelog ==

+= 0.3.1 =
+* Correction to plugin URL
 = 0.3 =
 * Verified compatibility with WordPress 3.4.2
 * Changed code indentation and added some small code style improvements